moussmoh000/Cerium-Oxide/People of Interest.md

 London, United Kingdom, she studied at Goldsmiths College from 1949 to 1952 and the Royal College of Art from 1952 to 1955.
 In the following years, the artist began experimenting with the color effects developed by Seurat in the 19th century, leading her to the practice for which she is now known.
 Today, Riley is often grouped along with other practitioners of Op Art such as Victor Vasarely and Richard Anuszkiewicz.

+This is one of Bridget Riley's op art: https://en.wikipedia.org/wiki/Bridget_Riley#/media/File:Riley,_Movement_in_Squares.jpg

   **Casey Edwin Barker Reas, also known as C. E. B. Reas or Casey Reas, is an American artist whose conceptual, procedural